About the Book

 In this first one-volume full biography of Abraham Joshua Heschel in English, Edward K. Kaplan tells the engrossing, behind-the-scenes story of the life, philosophy, struggles, yearnings, writings, and activism of one of the twentieth-century’s most outstanding Jewish thinkers.

-Kaplan takes readers on a spiritual and soulful journey through the rollercoaster challenges and fulfillments of Heschel’s emotional life.
-As a child he was enveloped in a Hasidic community of Warsaw; he grew to explore secular Jewish Vilna and cosmopolitan Berlin.
-He improvised solutions to procure his doctorate in Nazi-dominated Berlin, escape the Nazis, and secure a rare visa to America.
-He developed and published strikingly original and profoundly expressed Jewish ideas.
-His interactions spanned the Jewish denominational spectrum as well as Catholic and Protestant faith communities.
-A militant voice for nonviolent social action, he marched with Martin Luther King Jr. (who became a dear friend), vocalized strong opposition to the Vietnam War (while the FBI compiled a massive file on him), and helped reverse longstanding antisemitic Catholic Church doctrine on Jews (participating in a secret meeting with Pope Paul VI during Vatican II).
+Kaplan takes readers on a soulful journey through the rollercoaster challenges and successes of Heschel’s emotional life.
+As a child he was enveloped in a Hasidic community of Warsaw, then went on to explore secular Jewish Vilna and cosmopolitan Berlin.
+He improvised solutions to procure his doctorate in Nazi-dominated Berlin, escaped the Nazis, and secured a rare visa to the United States.
+He articulated strikingly original interpretations of Jewish ideas.
+His relationships spanned not only the Jewish denominational spectrum but also Catholic and Protestant faith communities.
+A militant voice for nonviolent social action, he marched with Martin Luther King Jr. (who became a close friend), expressed strong opposition to the Vietnam War (while the FBI compiled a file on him), and helped reverse long-standing antisemitic Catholic Church doctrine on Jews (participating in a secret meeting with Pope Paul VI during Vatican II).

-Behind the prodigiously documented stories, we encounter Heschel himself—mind, heart, and soul.
-Kaplan elucidates how Heschel remained forever torn between faith and anguish, between love of God and abhorrence of human apathy, moral weakness, and deliberate evil, between the compassion of the Baal Shem Tov of Medzibozh and the the Kotzker rebbe’s cruel demands for Truth.
+From such prodigiously documented stories, Heschel himself emerges —mind, heart, and soul.
+Kaplan elucidates how Heschel remained forever torn between faith and anguish; between love of God and abhorrence of human apathy, moral weakness, and deliberate evil; between the compassion of the Baal Shem Tov of Medzibozh and the Kotzker rebbe’s cruel demands for Truth.
 “My heart,” Heschel acknowledged, is “in Medzibozh, my mind in Kotzk.”

 “Edward K. Kaplan’s magisterial biography of the greatest Jewish prophetic figure of the barbaric twentieth century is a masterpiece!
 It is also incredibly timely.
 We need the wisdom, courage, and compassion of the inimitable Rabbi Abraham Joshua Heschel.
 The very future of our planet and world depend, in part, on the legacy of Heschel’s prophetic witness.”—Cornel West, Professor of the Practice of Public Philosophy, Harvard University